RSpec 2.14 is released!

 so that it prints the groups with the largest mean example time.

-For example, here’s the output from using --profile 5
+For example, here’s the output from using --profile 5 on rspec-core’s

 suite: